LFSb/obsidian-neuracache-plugin/README.md

 - Enable plugin in settings window.
 - For updates to the Obsidian API run `npm update` in the command line under your repo folder.

+## Building
+If you want to just build a local version, you're also going to need typescript.
+- After getting typescript up and running, run `npm run build` to make a one-time build.

+## Feature list
+### Done
+- Create a one-liner flashcard.
+- Implement settings to set:
+  - The one-liner separator (: or ::)
+  - Flashcard tag (default #flashcard)
+  - Spaced Repetition tag (default #spaced)
+### To Do
+- Create a long-form flashcard (I'm probably going to need a different modal for that)

 ## Releasing new releases

 - Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.